Sjors/dao-challenge-blog/source/_posts/challenge-6.md

 		return true;
 	}

-If all the above checks pass, the ether is moved from sender to recipient, and their tokens balances are adjusted.
+If all the above checks pass, the ether is moved from sender to recipient, and their token balances are adjusted.
 The recipient can now withdraw their ether or send the tokens onward to someone else.

 This transfer functionality turned out a lot more complicated than I would have liked.
 Any suggestions for simplifying it are much appreciated.